Emergent Strings from Infinite Distance Limits: Summary and Discussion

 Once we pass on to compactifications of Type IIA string theory on the same kinds of fibered three-folds, we need to watch out for potential obstructions against taking equi-dimensional limits.
 Indeed it is well known that quantum geometry can drastically modify naive classical geometry.
 In limits of Type $T^2$ and $T^4$, the shrinking of the fiber is not prohibited by quantum geometric effects; nonetheless the theory undergoes a partial decompactification because T-duality relates the regime of small toroidal fiber to the large fiber regime, however at large value of the ten-dimensional string coupling $g_{\rm IIA}$.
 As a result, the theory decompactifies to M-Theory.
 In limits of Type $T^2$, whether or not the five-dimensional theory decompactifies further (possibly in a nested series of limits), depends on whfether or not $g_{\rm IIA}$ is co-scaled such as to keep the Planck scale finite, while for limits of Type $T^4$ no such co-scaling is necessary and there occurs no further decompactification beyond five dimensions.

 For limits where classically a K3-fiber would shrink, on the other hand, quantum corrections obstruct a vanishing fiber volume.
 This phenomenon can also be understood in terms of the vacuum energy of a wrapped M5-brane on $K3 \times S^1$, where $S^1$ is the familiar M-Theory circle.
 As a consequence of the non-vanishing quantum volume of the K3 fiber, the total Calabi-Yau volume necessarily diverges.
 If $g_{\rm IIA}$ remains fixed and finite, this leads to straightforward decompactification (or decoupling of gravity in four dimensions).
 Indeed this limit corresponds to the regime where Seiberg-Witten gauge theory decoupled from gravity emerges \cite{Kachru:1995fv}, and it occurs at finite distance from the perspective of the K3-surface.
 Hence in a sense quantum corrections have turned the infinite distance into a finite distance limit, where only a finite number of states become massless.
-This is similar in spirit to the observations of \cite{Marchesano:2019ifh} where a classical strong coupling/large distance limit is drastically modified by quantum corrections.
-The most interesting limit is obtained when the string coupling is co-scaled such as to keep the four-dimensional Planck scale finite.
+This is similar in spirit to the observations of \cite{Marchesano:2019ifh} where a classical strong coupling/large distance limit is drastically modified by quantum corrections.\footnote{Such quantum effects become even more drastic in 4d $N=1$ supersymmetric compactifications, as exemplified for K3-fibrations in \cite{Cicoli:2018tcq}.} The most interesting limit is obtained when the string coupling is co-scaled such as to keep the four-dimensional Planck scale finite.
 The tower of D0-branes at strong coupling now sits parametrically at the same scale as the tower of heterotic string excitations (from the M5-brane along the K3-fiber).
 Hence, the limit remains equi-dimensional.
 This represents, in fact, the only possible realisation of an equi-dimensional infinite distance limit in the vector moduli space of Type IIA theory on Calabi-Yau three-folds.

 Our findings and the logic of our ``Emergent String Conjecture'' also shed interesting light on other frameworks of compactifications.
 Mirror symmetry relates Type IIA string theory on $Y$ to Type IIB string theory on its mirror three-fold $X$.
 The corresponding infinite distance limits in the complex structure moduli space of $X$ correspond to certain degeneration limits of 3-cycles.
 Wrapped D3-branes on such vanishing 3-cycles give rise to mirror towers of asymptotically massless particle states, and this has been studied in the context of infinite distance limits in \cite{Grimm:2018ohb,Grimm:2018cpv}.
 This analysis makes use of the theory of limiting mixed Hodge structures and results in a classification of possible boundaries of complex structure moduli space.